 AMONG ONE OF THE MOST IMPORTANT BUILDINGS IN THE COUNTRY

 Explore the site as part of a day out in Lincoln.
-Guided by our audio tour, see the undercrofted East Hall and also the chapel range and entrance tower built by Bishop William Alnwick, who modernised the palace in the 1430s.
+Guided by an audio tour, see the undercrofted East Hall and also the chapel range and entrance tower built by Bishop William Alnwick, who modernised the palace in the 1430s.

 Relax and enjoy the unique contemporary Heritage Garden, a haven of peace and tranquillity.
-The garden at Lincoln Medieval Bishops’ Palace is a contemporary yet peaceful space elevated high above Lincoln city where you feel that you are soaring above the landscape along with the peregrine falcons who have nested nearby.
+The garden at Lincoln Medieval Bishops’ Palace is a contemporary yet peaceful space elevated high above the city of Lincoln where you feel that you are soaring above the landscape along with the peregrine falcons who have nested nearby.
 Lincoln Medieval Bishop's Palace is the only English Heritage property to have a vineyard, which is run with help from the local community.

 entry & prices